The household isolation instruction as a result of coronavirus does not apply if you need to leave your home to escape domestic abuse.

 Faith may be the first place that people turn to in times of need.
 You can offer your support by:

-- Call the Police if someone is in immediate danger.
+• Call the Police if someone is in immediate danger or risks being harmed.

-- Make training and advice accessible for those in your church, this will help them identify and support those at risk.
+• Make sure you and those working in the church have had training, this will help them identify and support those at risk.

-- Consider how your safeguarding coordinator could be contacted directly and confidentially by those in need.
+• Consider how your Safeguarding Coordinator could be contacted directly and confidentially by those in need.
+Are their details visible to those coming into church?

 If you are in danger and unable to talk on the phone, dial 999, listen to the questions from the operator and respond by coughing or tapping the handset if you can.
 Then follow the instructions depending on whether you are calling from a mobile or a landline.